Stvnwastaken/fishapi/README.md

 ### Note that this is absolute trash and it even mixes up lakes and fish sorry about trash code and docs but whatever

+# I will one day come back to this and improve it...